 Safeguarding Children and Young People Audit Tool for the Private and Voluntary Sector

 We have recently designed an audit tool to help organisations in the private and voluntary sector (including churches, other places of worship and faith-based organisations) to assess how well prepared they are for keeping children and young people safe.
 By using this tool it will help these organisations to identify and plan for any areas for development or improvement.

-The voluntary and private sector do not have a statutory responsibility to complete and return the audit, however, they should have the same safeguarding arrangements in place as organisations in the public sector, and need to work effectively with the LSCB and therefore they may find this tool useful.
+The voluntary and private sector do not have a statutory responsibility to complete and return the audit, however it is felt that they should have the same safeguarding arrangements in place as organisations in the public sector, and need to work effectively with the NTSCP and therefore they may find this tool useful.
 To access the tool click on the link below.

 Having completed the audit the we would really welcome your feedback by answering three simple questions at the end of the audit and copying them into an e-mail to [email protected]